mallendeo/pupper/README.md

 # Pupper 🐶
 Control your Pi's GPIO pins through a simple REST API.
-It has websockets support for real-time gpio change events (like button presses, or sensors).
+It has websockets support for real-time gpio change events (like button presses, or sensors) and built-in security using JWT.

 ## Install